 The term business intelligence was probably first used in a 1958 research paper from IBM researcher Hans Peter Luhn.
-He defined intelligence as "the ability to apprehend the interrelationships
+He defined intelligence as "the ability to apprehend the interrelationships of presented facts in such a way as to guide action towards a desired goal."

 In 1989, Howard Dresner proposed business intelligence – or BI – as an umbrella term used to describe "concepts and methods to improve business decision-making by using fact-based support systems."